 We use USPS priority shipping.
 Usually packages arrive in two or three days.

 The size of plants we sell makes shipping economical.
 The root ball is unpotted then wrapped in damp paper towels, and enclosed in a plastic bag.
 Plants can be shipped in pots at your request but I can only fit three potted plants per box.
-Roots of plants west of the Mississippi river must be dunked in an insecticide according to regulations.
-I advise handling the dunked plants with waterproof gloves.
+In my opinion unpotted plants stay hydrated better, plus I can fit more top growth in the box if plants are unpotted.
 These are not dormant plants, but are in active growth.
 We have found that roses do very well shipped this way, even in the heat of summer.
 We ship only to the contiguous US.

 If you are not happy with the condition of your rose upon arrival we will replace it or refund your money.
-That offer is good for three days after receiving the plant and is good for up to three roses.
-We do not guarantee that our roses are all free of rose mosaic virus, but we do not knowingly propagate virused plants except as indicated on a few specific roses .
-We can not be responsible for how the plant does in your garden, as conditions , weather, and know-how are all beyond our control.
+That offer is good for up to one week after receiving the plant.
+We can not be responsible for how the plant performs in your garden, as conditions , weather, and know-how are all beyond our control.

 WHEN YOUR PLANTS ARRIVE